hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/asgn03.md

 + [Web Notebook](https://hub.coursera-notebooks.org/hub/coursera_login?token=x_a6Zl0sSvS2umZdLBr0bA&next=%2Fnotebooks%2FAssignment3.ipynb)
 + [Local Notebook](./notebooks/Assignment04.ipynb)

-## ReadingAssignment Reading
+## Assignment Reading

 Ferreira, N., Fisher, D., & Konig, A. C. (2014, April).
-[Sample-oriented task-driven visualizations: allowing users to make better, more confident decisions](https://drive.google.com/file/d/0B7Tj31nhk4BAeFJ1Y1lwQmpMQVk/view.
+[Sample-oriented task-driven visualizations: allowing users to make better, more confident decisions](https://drive.google.com/file/d/0B7Tj31nhk4BAeFJ1Y1lwQmpMQVk/view).
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (pp. 571-580).
 ACM

 The authors have provided a related video which may be of further value in explaining the research.